 Kyle Gerstel (he/him) | Student at Islander Middle School and Founder of KMG Center

-I’m a 14-year-old musical theater geek who, when not doing schoolwork, lives and breathes theatre – and the unfortunate but necessary halting of live theater demolished most of my life outside of school, much like Éponine’s love life in Les Misérables.
+I’m a 14-year-old musical theater geek who, when not doing schoolwork, lives and breathes theatre.
+However, the unfortunate but necessary halting of live theater demolished most of my life outside of school, much like Éponine’s love life in Les Misérables.

-I founded an experimental online improv troupe called Chimprov and I’m currently directing my middle school’s first musical in over a decade.
-During the pandemic, I wrote, directed and edited a 10-person online musical comedy called “Hamleton: A Quaranteen’d Musical.”
-Although I truly love Shakespeare’s stories, I wanted to make them more accessible by writing a piece that addressed the same themes while translating them to a modern setting.
+During the pandemic, I founded an experimental online improv troupe called Chimprov and I’m currently directing my middle school’s first musical in over a decade.
+I also wrote, directed and edited a 10-person online musical comedy called “Hamleton: A Quaranteen’d Musical.”
+Although I truly love Shakespeare’s stories, I wanted to make them more accessible by writing a piece that addresses the same themes while translating them to a modern setting.

-The idea for Hamleton began in April 2020 when I was trying to find a new longform writing project.
-It was also an excuse to see my friends.
-(It was and is very difficult to get teenagers on a “social Zoom call.”)
+The idea for Hamleton began in April 2020 when I was trying to find a new longform writing project as well as an excuse to see my friends (it was and is very difficult to get teenagers on a “social Zoom call.”)
 Rehearsals were held over Zoom, and the final performance can be found on YouTube.

-For everyone – creators, performers, and audience members – storytelling enriches our perspective of the world and it’s just plain fun.
-If you see something you want to change, find a creative way to change it.
+For creators, performers and audience members alike, storytelling enriches our perspective of the world in addition to bringing us joy.
+My advice for others is that if you see something you want to change, find a creative way to change it.
 The world is a better place when we’re not satisfied by mediocrity.

 “You are never too young to make a difference.”